ewuradadzie/random-user-gen/README.md

 # Random User Generator

 ### Little project to practise Vue.js.
-Randomly generates information of users when a button is clicked.
+Randomly generates a new profile when a button is clicked.